dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 better stability with gradient update (vanishing and exploding gradient) by using gates ([to learn more about LSTM](http://colah.github.io/posts/2015-08-Understanding-LSTMs/)).

-Also, for now, let's simply use a single layer unidirectional LSTM (and we will, later on, explore the use of more layers and bidirectional approach).
+Also, for now, let's simply use a single layer unidirectional LSTM.
+We will, later on, explore the use of more layers and bidirectional approach.

 ### Word Embeddings

 Since our data is text, we will use a well-known word encoding technique, word embeddings.
 Word embeddings are vectors representation of words.
 The main hypothesis is that words have a linear relation along with them.
-For example, the linear relation between `king` and `queen` is the gender.
-So logically, if we remove the vector of `male` to `king` and add the vector of `female` we should obtain the vector of `queen`.
+For example, the linear relation between the word `king` and `queen` is gender.
+So logically, if we remove the vector of `male` to `king` and add the vector of `female`, we should obtain the vector of `queen`.
 That been said; usually, those kind of representation are in dimension `300`, which make it impossible for humans to reason about.
 Still, the idea is there but in a larger dimension space.

 So our LSTM input and hidden state dimensions will be of the same size as the word vectors.